-WHAT ISSHARED OWNERSHIP?
+WHAT IS SHARED OWNERSHIP?

-If you dream of owning your own home but can't afford to buy on the open market, Shared Ownership is a flexible, low cost way to get your first foot on the property ladder.
+If you dream of owning your own home but can't afford to buy on the open market, shared ownership is a flexible, low cost way to get your first foot on the property ladder.

-Shared Ownership or 'part buy, part rent' allows you to buy between 25% and 75% of your new home and rent the remaining part from us, at a subsidised rate.
-Here at Cerris Homes we offer upto 40% share of a home when you first buy the property.
+Shared ownership or 'part buy, part rent' allows you to buy between 25% and 75% of your new home and rent the remaining part from us, at a subsidised rate.